Prabhitha/Amazon-Fine-Food-Reviews-Different-ML-Models/README.md

 ## 2D Visualization using PCA and t-SNE:
 BoW unigram, BoW BIGrams, TF-IDF: Unigrams, TF-IDF: Bigrams, Average Word2vec, TF-IDF Word2vec

-1. When comparing all the above plots, 2D visualization using T-SNE BOW and TF-IDF(Unigram) is better compared to others.
+1. When comparing all the plots, 2D visualization using T-SNE BOW and TF-IDF(Unigram) is better compared to others.
-2. However none of the above plots linearly seperates both positive and negative points using a plane
+2. However none of the plots linearly seperates both positive and negative points using a plane

 ## Applying KNN brute force and kd-tree:
 BOW, TFIDF, Average Word2vec, TF-IDF Word2vec